realworldocaml/book/book/platform/README.md

 ##### How do we name OCaml modules, libraries and packages?

 Much of the time, the module, library, and package names are all the same.
-The same name can often be used for the library and the package.
 But there are reasons for these names to be distinct as well:

-- Some libraries are exposed as multiple top-level modules, which means you need to pick a different name for referring to that collection of modules.
+- Some libraries are exposed as multiple top-level modules, which means you need a different name for that collection of modules.
 - Even when the library has a single top-level module, you might want the library name to be different from the module name to avoid name clashes at the library level.